ertelek/gitcrumbs/README.md

   Show the installed gitcrumbs version.

 gitcrumbs rename EXISTING_ID NEW_ID
-  Rename a snapshot with a new ID (label).
+  Rename a snapshot with a new ID or label.
 ```

 ---